-When to Replace an Entry Door
+When to Replace a Front Door

-There are two conditions where replacing an entry door is necessary.
+There are two conditions where replacing a front door is necessary.
 The first is when your door is too old to compete with modern energy efficiency standards; older models of doors tend to wreak havoc on energy bills.
 The second is when your door is heavily damaged, and unable to perform its basic duties of keeping the elements out.
 Beyond those conditions, you may want to find replacement doors if your entry door no longer suits the exterior of your house, or if you just want a change to spruce things up.

 There are hundreds of options available for entry doors, so as a new consumer, it’s natural to feel a little intimidated.
 Still, if you follow these six steps and start out with a good idea of your needs and your budget, you’ll be in a perfect position to make the right decision.

 As with any home improvement project, consider your budget before you start the process of finding a new front door.
 Though it may seem like a small project, installing a new entry door is an investment and should be treated like one.

 Here are some questions to ask yourself as you consider what you’d like to invest:

 - What is within your budget to spend?

 - What will it cost to have the door installed?

 - How important is it for you to achieve a certain look, or use a certain material?

 - What types of features are must-haves?
 What is nice-to-have?
 Knowing the difference can help you trim costs.